metaDMG-dev/metaDMG-core/README.md

 `metaDMG` is a novel framework and suite of programs for analysing large-scale genomic data especially in the context of environmental DNA.
 This includes state-of-the-art statistical methods for computing nucleotide misincorporation and fragmentation patterns of even highly complex samples.

 For more information, see the [documentation](https://metadmg-dev.github.io/metaDMG-core).
-For a quick preview of the interactivity, see the [dashboard](https://metadmg.herokuapp.com).
+For a quick preview of the interactivity, see the [live dashboard](https://metadmg.onrender.com/).
+Do note that the speed of the live dashboard is severely limited since it's running on a free server and thus indicative of the actual speed of the dashboard.

 ## Table of contents
 * [Getting started](#getting-started)